 E-PRTR - E-PRTR is the European Pollutant Release and Transfer Register, established under EU Regulation (EC) No 166/2006 of the European Parliament and of the Council of 18 January 2006, and is intended to fully implement the obligations of the UNECE PRTR Protocol.

+GNFR – Gridded Nomenclature For Reporting

 GIS - Geographical Information Systems.

 IED -Industrial Emissions Directive.
 This EU Directive (2010/75/EU) imposes a requirement for industrial and agricultural activities with a high pollution potential to have a permit which can only be issued if certain environmental conditions are met, so that the companies themselves bear responsibility for preventing and reducing any pollution they may cause.
 The IED replaced the IPPC Directive and a number of other sectoral directives as of 7 January 2014, with the exception of the Large Combustion Plant (LCP) Directive, which was replaced by the IED with effect from 1 January 2016.

-NACE - Classification of Economic Activities in the European Union.
+NACE - Nomenclature of Economic Activities in the European Union.

+NFR – Nomenclature For Reporting

 NUTS - Nomenclature of Units for Territorial Statistics, which is a hierarchical classification of administrative boundaries developed by Eurostat.
 The idea behind NUTS is to provide a common designation for different levels of administrative geographic boundaries across the EU regardless of local language and naming conventions.

 Proxy spatial dataset - a geographically disaggregated dataset of statistics by grid, link, point or boundary such as land use coverage percentage by grid, vehicle flow by road link, employers number by industrial point, or population by administrative boundary.
 Applied as an alternative data source to spatially disaggregate emissions, when direct spatial information on the emission source is not available.